Surfing Munich

 It’s a tough wave to ride and the stream is shallow in parts, and your insurer probably won’t cover you if you bang your head on the bottom and end up in hospital.
 No-one’s ever died there, though.

 Be polite, too, if you don’t want to piss off the locals.
-The wave’s only wide enough for one rider at a time you’ll have to line up and wait for a bit.
-The surfing’s officially forbidden but ignored by the police.
+The wave’s only wide enough for one rider at a time so you’ll have to line up and wait for a bit.
+The surfing was officially forbidden but ignored by the police until 2010.
+It's now legal, and a new sign next to the wave warns : "Due to the forceful current, the wave is suitable for skilled and experienced surfers only".

 Opposition to surfing Munich

-The surfers also have to contend with an increasing band of “playboaters” – guys in small kayaks – who want to share the wave.
+In recent years, surfers have to contend with an increasing band of ‘playboaters" – guys in small kayaks – who want to share the wave.

 Second wave